jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

 >**Important**: It is necessary to safeguard your private key from loss, theft and prying eyes.
 Generate, store and input it securely.
 Do not paste your private key into any web clients.
 {: .notice--danger}

 With some tools it is also possible to generate Proof of Work (POW) public keys (mined public key) with certain accepted characters.
-This can be used to generate a vanity public key with your name, as long as your name as the accepted chracters, or to generate a public key with leading zeros indicating that some POW is performed to generate it.
+This can be used to generate a vanity public key with your name, as long as your name as the accepted characters, or to generate a public key with leading zeros indicating that some POW is performed to generate it.

 >**Note**: One spam reduction measure would be for Nostr relays to whitelist POW generated public keys with a minimum POW bits.
 This could indicate that with an average computer it could take few minutes to several hours or days to generate depending on the length of the vanity name or the leading zeros (POW bits).
 This may or may not eliminate spam.
 {: .notice--info}

 # Tools to generate Nostr keypair offline

 The first step is to securely generate the keypair offline, not through web clients.
-Genering the key offline ensures that it does not get leaked, lost or stored online.
+Generating the key offline ensures that it does not get leaked, lost or stored online.
 Although web clients must not store your private keys remotely, this can never be guaranteed.
 A malicious web client can steal your private keys.
 Also, security vulnerabilities in web clients can leak your private keys if you have inputted it directly into the web client.

-Use an offline or airgapped device while using the below tools to generate your keypair.
+Use an offline or air-gapped device while using the below tools to generate your keypair.
 Do not use any of the private keys generated in this guide as everyone has access to it.

 >**Warning**: For privacy and security reasons it is recommended to output the keypair, especially the private key, to a text file from the console.
 This is because the console maintains a history of all your commands and can store the private key in the console history file for your OS.
 {: .notice--warning}